asdmnf/3rd-ZezO_Bondi-Bootstrap-Z/README.md

 ### `Property`
 El-Zero Template.\
-but not identical for his code as far as i apply idea before watching his videos.
+but not identical to his code as far as i apply idea before watching his videos.